Jharaxus/unchained/web3-backend/README.md

 ## Running the tests
 To run the tests locally, simply run `forge test`

-## Deploying the smart conctracts locally
+## Deploying the smart contracts locally
 ### Deploying a local blockchain
 First, you need to start `anvil` which is a tool that emulates a blockchain directly on your computer.